ebux/LG-NAS-N1A1-vulnerabilities/README.md

 - SQL Injection in Familycast
 - Sensitive information in log files

-A video demonstration presenting the above problems – and how they can be combined to obtain admin access to the NAS – is also available.
+A [video demonstration](http://youtube.com/valami) presenting the above problems - and how they can be combined to obtain admin access to the NAS - is also available.

 ## Recommendations ##
 Update the firmware to the latest version [`firmware-N1A1_10124rfke.zip`](http://www.lg.com/us/support-product/lg-N1A1DD1).
 We also highly recommend not exposing the web interface of LG N1A1 NAS devices to the internet.